CephalofairGames/bnb-rules/index.md

 >
 > Elite monsters have a different rank than normal monsters and are considered to have rolled the other two results.
 Instead of placing a single white cube on the rolled result, place two white cubes, one on each of the other two results.
 > The elite monster will take a turn at each of the marked initiative values, performing the abilities of the first marked action on its first turn and the abilities of the second marked action on its second turn.

+<span class="pubcrawler">Some scenarios have monsters transition from normal to elite or vice versa during a round.
+These cases are considered spawning.
+The newly placed monsters perform all their actions for the round, using the result of the action die that was rolled at the start of the round.</span>

+### Allies

+<span class="pubcrawler">Some scenarios feature other figures that are allies to the player character.
+When allies attack, they use the player’s attack modifier table.
+Unless otherwise specified, negative abilities (attacks, negative conditions, forced movement) can only target enemies, and positive abilities (heals, positive conditions) can only target allies or the acting figure themselves.
+Unless otherwise specified, allies are not controlled by the player, but instead act automatically using the focus rules described below.</span>

 ### Resolving Ties